mike-ward/mike-ward.github.io/_posts/2006-08-22-the-future-of-cars-is-electric.md

 ---
 layout: post
-title:  The Future of Cars is Electric
+title: 'The Future of Cars is Electric'
 ---
 This is a real interesting read about electric cars from the CEO of [Tesla Motors](http://www.teslamotors.com/), makers of all electric vehicles.